Generalized Brieskorn Modules I: Convergent (a,b)-modules: The semi-simple filtration

 \begin{defn} Let \ $\mathcal{E}$ \ be a regular (a,b)-module.
 We say that \ $\mathcal{E}$ \ is {\bf semi-simple} if it is a sub-module of a finite direct sum of rank 1 regular (a,b)-modules. \end{defn}

-Note that if \ $\mathcal{E}$ \ is a sub-module of a regular (a,b)-module it is necessary regular.
-As a finite direct sum of regular (a,b)-modules is regular, our assumption that \ $\mathcal{E}$ \ is regular is superfluous.\\ It is clear from this definition that a sub-module of a semi-simple (a,b)-module is semi-simple and that a (finite) direct sum of semi-simple (a,b)-modules is again semi-simple.\\
+It is clear from this definition that a sub-module of a semi-simple (a,b)-module is semi-simple and that a (finite) direct sum of semi-simple (a,b)-modules is again semi-simple.

 \parag{Remarks} \begin{enumerate} \item We have already seen that a rank $1$ regular (a,b)-module is isomorphic to $ \mathcal{E}_\lambda := B[a]/B[a](a-\lambda b)$, and then a convergent (a,b)-module is simple if and only if its formal completion is simple.
-Then a semi-simple convergent (a,b)-module has a formal completion which is also semi-simple, that is to say which is embeddable in a finite direct sum of formal simple (a,b)-modules.
+Then a semi-simple convergent (a,b)-module has a formal completion which is also semi-simple, that is to say which is embeddable in a finite direct sum of formal simple (a,b)-modules. \item A rather easy consequence of the classification of formal rank \ $2$ \ (a,b)-modules given in \cite{[B.93]} is that the rank \ $2$ \ (a,b)-modules defined in the \ $ \widehat{B} = \mathbb{C}[[b]]-$basis \ $x,y$ \ by the relations :